matteominin/ARDSU-menu/README.md

 3. Change the `BASE_API_URL` with your api url

-4. Set in Apps Script an [activator](https://developers.google.com/apps-script/guides/triggers/installable?hl=it#time-driven_triggers) that runs the script every Monday Morning (TODO: fix the issues that comes when the canteen doesn't upload the menu on time :skull:)
+4. Set in Apps Script an [activator](https://developers.google.com/apps-script/guides/triggers/installable?hl=it#time-driven_triggers) that runs the script every Monday Morning (TODO: fix the issues that comes when the canteen doesn't upload the menù on time :skull:)

 ## IOS (Scriptable + Shortcut)
-You can set up an icon on ios that once clicked returns the menu of the current day (lunch / dinner) based on the current hour.
+You can set up an icon on ios that once clicked returns the menù of the current day (lunch / dinner) based on the current hour.

 1. Paste the scipt in [/scripts/scriptable.js](/scirpts/scriptable.js) on scriptable
 2. Replace `BASE_API_URL` with your API link